xiangshen-dk/serverless-production-readiness-java-gcp/README.md

 ### Sample services
 A set of services is provided to illustrate the various concepts, following the architecture below.

+All services are documented and can be built from a single script as per [README.md](services/README.md) in the `services` folder.

 Each service can be built/tested/deployed individually or as part of the entire architecture
 * [Quotes](services/quotes/README.md) Service - manage quotes from famous books, persisted in CloudSQL (Postgres)
 * [Audit](services/audit/README.md) Service - audit updates (persisted in Firestore)